flacodirt/hermez-cs/README.md

 1. Installing HermezCS
 1. Importing HermezCS
 1. Initializing HermezCS
-1. Check registered tokens
+1. Checking if token exists in Hermez Network
 1. Creating a wallet
-1. Making a deposit from Ethereum into the Hermez Network
+1. Depositing Tokens from Ethereum into Hermez Network
 1. Verifying the balance in a Hermez account
-1. Withdrawing funds back to Ethereum network
+1. Withdrawing funds Hermez Network back to Ethereum network
 1. Making transfers
 1. Verifying transaction status
 1. Authorizing the creation of Hermez accounts
-1. Internal accounts
+1. Creating internal accounts

 ### Installing HermezCS